tata-consulting/meshery-remote-provider/README.md

 Connection payloads accept both Meshery-style snake_case fields like `sub_type` and `credential_id` and camelCase variants like `subType` and `credentialId`.

 Credential collection requests support `page`, `pageSize`, `pagesize`, `search`, and `q` query parameters, and the list response includes both camelCase and snake_case pagination keys.

+Environment collection requests support the same pagination and search query parameters as credentials and connections, and the item endpoint now supports deletion.

 ## Run locally